rachfop/takomo-docs/docs/organizations/member-accounts.md

 ### Email

-Each account has an email (used also as an username of the account's root), and you can use `email` key to document it.
+Each account has an email (also used as a username of the account's root), and you can use the **email** key to document it.

-When the account is deployed, Takomo validates that the email actually belongs to the same account as the account id does.
+When the account is deployed, Takomo validates that the email belongs to the same account as the account id does.
 If there's no match, the deployment is aborted with an error message.

-The `email` key is used only for documentation and validation purposes - you can't change account's email by changing the account email in the local configuration.
+The email key is used only for documentation and validation purposes - you can't change the account's email by changing the account email in the local configuration.

 #### Example: Setting account email